 Writing Prompt: Do a retelling of a Bible story in a science fiction space setting.

-This entry was posted on Sunday, February 10th, 2013 at 7:08 pm and is filed under Characters, Outlining, Plot, Research.
+This entry was posted on Sunday, February 10th, 2013 at 7:08 pm and is filed under Characters, Outlining, Plot, Research, Season 8.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.